Real stories about real people

 childhood in care.
 Without even a birth certificate

-to go on, her son Alan set about trying to find some answers
+to go on, her son set about trying to find some answers

-for his mother.
+for hs mother.
 He uncovered a fragmented family

 and a history which included time at both